Annual and Perennial Plants That Slugs Don’t Eat

 They prefer a spot with partial sunshine or a location with good morning sun that also offers protection during the afternoon when the sunlight is at its strongest.

 While Hydrangeas require more water than most plants, especially when grown in pots, they are still one of the easiest plants to grow, and slugs and snails don’t eat them.
+I have seen a few slugs on the young tender leaves but they stay away once the srub has matured.

 Below is a photo of my Hydrangea; it’s just starting to flower (early July) but should be in full swing in the next few weeks.